BrendanOchs/sqlister/README.md

 3. npm install @angular/cli

 ## Set up and run apps from Xcode and Android studio
 - Make sure to download Xcode and Android studio or you can run the app from Chrome

+Proceed by either
+- Running "npm run full-start" if Xcode and Android studio are installed already OR
 1. npm install
 2. ionic build
 3. brew install cocoapods